mvanthoor/rustic-book/src/front_matter/title.md

 # Creating the Rustic chess engine

-or, The basics of Chess Programming in Rust.
+or, the art of Chess Programming in Rust.

 __**Marcel Vanthoor**__